 When is the best time to get a reverse mortgage loan?
-If you are at least 62 (the minimum age for applying), the best time might be now.
+If you are at least 62 or over (the age requirement of the loan), the best time might be now.

 That’s because, included in a reverse mortgage’s many payout options is the reverse mortgage line of credit.
 By taking out the line of credit as close to the time you first become eligible for a reverse mortgage loan, and then simply don’t touch it until you really need it — treating it like an emergency or rainy-day fund — you can maximize the size of your line.